Resume vs. CV: Can You Tell Them Apart?

 For instance, academic CVs include more information about research and teaching experience, as well as publications, obtained grants and scholarships, projects, awards, licenses, etc.

 Non-academic CVs emphasize on the candidate’s career experience, skill set, accomplishments, honors, and awards.
 Make sure you know how to write specific CVs like a tech-based CV, for example.

 Obviously, Curriculum Vitae is a more comprehensive document compared to a resume.
-It’s fine to dwell into details.
+It’s fine to dwell on details.
 The length of a CV varies but usually exceeds the two-page format.
-The content of each section is unchangeable and has to be written in a chronological order.
+The content of each section is unchangeable and has to be written in chronological order.

 When to Use CV?

 As it was previously mentioned, Curriculum Vitae is widely used in the academic sphere all over the world, including the United States.
 This would be an obligatory document for individuals applying for fellowships, grants or teaching, research, and scientific positions.
 Also, CVs are necessary to apply to graduate schools.

 Speaking of Europe, the term “Curriculum Vitae” can often represent a set of all job application documents that include a resume in it.
 In general, if you are going to work in Europe, Africa, Asia, Middle East and New Zealand, you’ll be asked to submit a CV and not a resume.

 Although in the countries of the European Union and New Zealand, the term CV is equal to what Americans consider as “resume”.
 The only difference between American and European document is that some EU countries require adding your headshot.

 Only in India, South Africa, and Australia both of those terms are interchangeable.
 Particularly in India, the application document reminds a combination of two.